RahulModak74/QUANTUM_GRAVITY_WITH_MW/PDF_PAPERS_THEORY/README.md

 Our main proof: Classical Quantum Mechanics says hiesenberg uncertainty h/2 is constant.

 We say it changes with gravity..
+Pl refer section 10.2 in MW_FIeld_Equations.pdf

 Our model even extracts the change..